-If you don’t identify as an LGBTQ+ individual, you might be wondering how you can celebrate LGBTQ+ pride month and how you can show your support for this community.
-In addition to participating or getting involved in the celebrations, your efforts are best served being an LGBTQ+ ally; or, in other words, advocating for these individuals who are often discriminated against or treated unfairly.
-Here are 4 important ways to show your support for the LGBTQ+ community:
+If you don’t identify as an LGBTQ+ individual, you might be wondering how you can appropriately celebrate LGBTQ+ pride month as well as how you can show your support for the community.
+In addition to participating or getting involved in the celebrations, your efforts are best served in being an ally for the LGBTQ+ community—or, in other words, supporting and advocating for these individuals who are often discriminated against or treated unfairly.

 4. Stay informed.

-You can accomplish this mission by doing your research on current policies, disputing inappropriate “humor” that actually demeans LGBTQ+ individuals, and supporting businesses or figures that call for LGBTQ+ rights and inclusivity.
+You can accomplish this by doing your research on current policies, disputing inappropriate “humor” that actually demeans LGBTQ+ individuals, and supporting businesses or figures that call for LGBTQ+ rights and inclusivity.